test

 our story

+CEO, entrepreneur, board member, intern, ex-colleague, friend, complete stranger, sister; four women, aged 27 to 53 (with a total of 8 children, aged 0 to 25 years), each with our own stories, strengths, weaknesses and fears.
 We are as diverse as our professions; introvert, extrovert, sweet, edgy, empathic, driven, chaotic, precise, creative, all present in different quantities in each of us.
 Each with different experiences in our working lives, ranging from soaring success to ‘flat-on-your-face’ failure, and everything in between.

 Although our list of professions does not include ‘organisational psychologist’, ‘writer’ or ‘editor’ we decided to overcome our own imposter syndrome 6 and write down what we learned from our (undoubtedly flawed and incomplete) experience, our research, our interviews with global role models, our focus groups, and our lively discussions, on common workplace challenges regarding diversity and inequality.